rpbouman/huey/README.md

 ## Activating, Deactivating and auto-attaching Catalogs
 In order to use a Catalog, it needs to be activated.
 Activating the Catalog simply means the equivalent ```ATTACH```-statement will be executed so that DuckDB can refer to it by name.
-In Huey, activating the catalog will also add it as a datasource to the Datasources Panel so you can browse its tables and views and select them for data analysis:
+In Huey, activating the catalog will also add it as a datasource to the Datasources tab so you can browse its tables and views and select them for data analysis:

 <img width="1310" height="581" alt="image" src="https://github.com/user-attachments/assets/d6f0265b-5906-494b-bcc6-7c2dd2ca5406" />